stanley-gu/qual/proposal.md

 trabecular bone weakening, which has been found in CD73 -/- mice [@Takedachi2012].
 However, this has not yet been reported in humans.

-# Exam Question

-William Gahl, the NIH sleuth who has identified a number of rare diseases, recently found that deletion of the gene NT5E led to calcification in leg arteries, to arterial insufficiency, and to inability to walk.
-The gene codes for an ecto-5'-nucleotidase, CD73.
-Write a proposal to support research to define the mechanisms by which the genetic abnormality causes the disease, and to find out how one can treat the disease.
-(St.Hilaire C, Ziegler SG, Markello TC, Brusco A, Groden C, Gill F, Carlson-Donohoe H, Lederman RJ, Chen MY, Yang D, Siegenthaler MP, Arduino C, Mancini C, Freudenthal B, Stanescu HC, Zdebik AA, Chaganti RK, Nussbaum RL, Kleta R, Gahl WA, and Boehm M. NT5E mutations and arterial calcifications.
-New Eng J Med 364: 432-442, 2011.)

 # References